| About us

 Dr. Sullivan has 23 years of research experience on malaria and the erythrocyte.
 His particular area of expertise focuses on heme, hemozoin and metal metabolism in the malaria infected erythrocyte revolving around diagnosis and drugs.
 His research work has also involved malaria clinical field studies in Bangladesh and Africa.
 He has been a NIH funded principal investigator since 1999 with four successive RO1s on malaria research.
 Current principal investigator funded projects include an RO1, R21 and three private foundation projects.
 Most recently, Dr. Sullivan was the principal investigator for the Johns Hopkins Convalescent Plasma Trials - a nationwide, multicenter clinical trial led by Johns Hopkins Medicine and the Johns Hopkins Bloomberg School of Public Health that provided solid evidence for the use of plasma from convalescent patients — those who have recovered from the disease and whose blood contains antibodies against SARS-CoV-2, the virus that causes COVID-19 — as an early treatment.

-Fredric D. Abramson, PhD, SM, Esq
+Fredric D. Abramson, PhD, SM, Esq.

 Legal Advisor